Greenbelt–BWI Thurgood Marshall Airport Express Line: Background

 Service began on November 16, 2001, to connect service to BWI Airport from Prince George's County.

 The line is unique for being the only WMATA bus line that has a connection with any Maryland Transit Administration non-commuter services, and is responsible for providing a regular link between the two services.
 The original $3 one-way fare was seen as a bargain compared with other transportation modes in the area, including Greyhound and MARC Train Service.

 In 2007, it was reported that the B30 line was partly responsible for BWI Airport ranking as one of the nation's top 10 airports in ease of access.
 WMATA also provides higher levels of service on the line in special times of need, especially on certain holidays.

 The state of Maryland, which provides funds for operating the service, has been criticized for doing little to promote its use.

 Between 2016 and 2017, WMATA proposed to eliminate the B30 route completely due to the route under-performing under WMATA standards.

 On June 25, 2017, weekend service for the B30 was discontinued and the one-way fare for the route was increased to $7.50 making the B30 bus a more expensive option than the MARC train.
 Buses also increase head-ways from 40 to 60 minutes.

 Later during WMATA's FY2019 proposed budget, WMATA proposed to reroute the B30 to serve Arundel Mills via Arundel Mills Boulevard beginning in June 2018.
-WMATA also proposed to add service along Baltimore Avenue between Sunnyside Avenue and Fort Meade Road, serving select limited stops beginning in June 2028.
+WMATA also proposed to add service along Baltimore Avenue between Sunnyside Avenue and Fort Meade Road, serving select limited stops beginning in June 2018.
 These proposals were meant to provide brand-new services to other markets and improve connections to the Maryland Transit Administration and Regional Transportation Agency of Central Maryland in Greenbelt and the Airport, establishing Metrobus service to Arundel Mills, increase ridership, and would provide transfer-free service between Greenbelt, Beltsville, Laurel, Arundel Mills, and BWI Thurgood Marshall Airport.

 On June 24, 2018, the B30 was rerouted to serve Arundel Mills via Arundel Mills Boulevard.

 On December 30, 2018, headways were increased from 60 to 70 minutes.

 Through the years, WMATA proposed to eliminate all route B30 service due to low ridership and multiple alternative services.
 The route last operated on March 17, 2020, due to Metro's response to the COVID-19 pandemic.
 When WMATA began to increase service in August 2020, the B30 remained suspended.
 By September 2021, with WMATA beginning improved frequencies on high ridership routes, all suspended routes, including the B30 were no longer mentioned on WMATAs website.

 Despite its elimination, there were calls from the public for WMATA to restore the B30, which was also called for during WMATA's Better Bus Redesign Proposal.
-Despite a overwhelming support for WMATA to restore the route, WMATA did not include a service to BWI Marshall Airport in its Better Bus Redesign draft, and its approval in November 2024.
+Despite an overwhelming support for WMATA to restore the route, WMATA did not include a service to BWI Marshall Airport in its Better Bus Redesign draft, and its approval in November 2024.